Sexyman stings “Saints”; Sakal reveals strain of 2017 and why Shiva Boys withdrew Naps protest

 If so, Sexyman might just have preserved his team’s place in next season’s Premier Division.

-Shiva Boys principal Dexter Sakal admitted that there was much tension and anxiety at the Penal school of late.
+Shiva Boys principal Dexter Sakal admitted that, of late, there has been much tension and anxiety at the Penal school.

 Sakal and team manager Sheldon Maharaj share the administrative responsibilities for the outfit and, although there might be mitigating circumstances, they got it wrong with Mason—as they failed to get the appropriate clearance for the former Trinidad and Tobago National Under-20 Team player until midway through the season.